 Pay Down Debt

 Studies show that seniors are going into retirement with more debt than in the past.
 The perfect way to spend down assets is to pay down debt.
 Doing this might be the single best strategy for killing two birds with one financial stone.

 Give Your Home Some TLC

-Remember that your home is a non-countable asset so spending down by investing into your home is a great way to unload some money.
-Maybe you need a wheelchair ramp, stair lift, or other accommodations for yourself or somebody who has a medical condition.
+Remember that your home is a non-countable asset so spending down by investing in your home is a great way to unload some money.
+Maybe you need a wheelchair ramp, stairlift, or other accommodations for yourself or somebody who has a medical condition.
 Or the roof needs replaced or the décor is looking a little dated.
-Anybody who owns a home knows that it’s easy to spend a lot money fast.
+Anybody who owns a home knows that it’s easy to spend a lot of money fast.

 You’re allowed one vehicle so put some money into repair or upgrades.
 Or sell the old one and buy a new one.
 Maybe you’ve always wanted a nicer car?
 Ironically, now might be the time to go for it.

 Hearing aids, dentures, eyeglasses, contacts, prosthetic devices, and surgical supplies also count as long as they’re not covered by insurance.